frgaudet/openstack-heat-ceph/README.md

 # Disclaimer

 This template is for educationnal purpose only.
 It just create a cluster ready to welcome Ceph.
+The Jewel repo is defined, but you could easily switch to Luminous.

 # Introduction